ngs-docs/angus/for-instructors/authoring-guide.md

 # Authoring guide

+## Coordinating Web site work.

+Please create a pull request as soon as you start editing something, rather than waiting!
+That way you can tell others what you're working on.

+You could/should also mention it on Slack in the "angus-leads" channel.

 ## Technical info re adding content to the Web site

 All the ANGUS 2017 tutorials are stored on GitHub: [https://github.com/ngs-docs/angus](https://github.com/ngs-docs/angus).